 Masina Kinshasa, Democratic Republic Of The Congo Travel Guide

 Kinshasa's public transportation system is informal, robust, and often chaotic.
-It serves millions of residents daily but can bring challenges for international visitors.
+It serves millions of residents daily but might bring challenges for travelers from other countries.
 Taxi-buses (Fula-fula / 207s): These are overcrowded minibuses (often Peugeot 207 vans) that operate on set routes.
 They are the cheapest form of public transport.
-Expect a crowded, loud, and sometimes uncomfortable ride.
+Be ready for a crowded, loud, and sometimes uncomfortable ride.
 Conductors hang out of doors, shouting destinations.
 While widely used, they can be a target for petty theft.
 They often drive recklessly.

 Fares are paid directly to the driver or conductor in Congolese Francs (CDF).
 Generally fixed for courses, but shared taxis mean negotiating your portion.